RetypeOS/axes/AXES_TOML_GUIDE.md

 Before diving into the details, remember the most important concept: **inheritance**.

 Every `axes` project inherits the complete configuration from its parent project.
-When `axes` executes a command in the context of `my-app/api`, it first reads the `axes.toml` of `my-app/api`, then "merges" the configuration of `my-app` below it, and finally that of `global`.
+When `axes` executes a command in the context of `my-app/api`, it first reads the `axes.toml` of `my-app/api`, then if object to search not exist in the configuration, search in `my-app`, then in your parent, and finally that of `global`.

 This means a child project can: